Leo Tolstoy

 9

-Is there anyone alive who does not know that blissful feeling, experienced at least once, most often in early childhood, which makes you want to love everyone: your neighbors, and your father, and your mother, and your brothers, and evil people, and your enemies, and a dog, and a horse, and little blades of grass; you want only for everyone to be well, for everyone to be happy, and more than that you want to be the one to make people’s lives better, to surrender yourself and your whole life to make sure everyone is well and happy.
-That is what love is and it is the only love that constitutes a human being’s life.
+Is there anyone alive who does not know that blissful feeling, experienced at least once, most often in early childhood, which makes you want to love everyone: your neighbors, and your father, and your mother, and your brothers, and evil people, and your enemies, and a dog, and a horse, and little blades of grass; you want only for everyone to be well, for everyone to be happy, and more than that you want to be the one to make people’s lives better, to dedicate yourself and the whole of your life to making sure that everyone will always be well and happy.
+That is what love is and it is only in this love that a human being’s life lies.

 10